-According to the Argyle Mine, a pink diamond can cost 20 times the price of its white equivalent (as far as can be compared)…
+According to the Argyle Mine, a pink diamond can cost 20 times the price of an equivalent white diamond (as far as can be compared)…

 Their scarcity is due to the extreme conditions in which these beauties are formed.
 Billions of years ago, the mantle of the earth went through the highest pressure and temperature, well above what it takes to form other diamonds.
 This trauma deep inside the planet produced beautiful miracles in the form of pink diamonds.

 One downside of this natural wonder is that most pink diamonds are less than five carats.
 Don’t expect any pink diamond to rival the 3,106-carat Cullinan or the 1,758-carat Sewelo.
 In comparison to these white diamonds, the majestic 186-carat Daria-i-Noor, the 60.0-carat Noor-ul-Ain, or the 59.60-carat Pink Star may look like beans, but their diamond value is impressive.
 “According to the Argyle Mine, a pink diamond can cost 20 times the price of its white equivalent (as far as can be compared),” according to Naturally Colored, an authority on Natural Fancy Color Diamonds.

 Imagine holding the value of an entire real estate portfolio in the palm of your hand.
 This is what owning a pink diamond may feel like.
 What else weighs 4.776 grams (23.88 carats) and sells for $46 million, but the Graff Pink?
 This record price, reached in 2010, was a wise and beautiful investment as resources have now become depleted.

 Did You Say Fancy?